 Depression sufferers also endure physical pain such as headaches, muscle soreness, and all-over achiness.
 These symptoms are often confused with other conditions, however, when combined with sadness and negative thoughts, physical complaints of the depressed can be excruciatingly painful.

 Changes in mood are also a marked characteristic of someone suffering from depression.
 People tend to withdrawal from social events or become moody and irritable.
 They may have trouble getting out of bed, attending to personal hygiene, and eating properly.

 There are many treatment options for those with depression.
 Treatment is discreet and effective, and does not bring about the shame and stigma that mental illness used to do in past years.
-Depression can effectively be treated through counseling, self-help, and even prescription medications.
+Depression can effectively be treated through professional therapy, self-help, and even prescription medications.
 It is important to know that depression does not have to be permanent.
 It can be reversed, and the sufferer can begin to enjoy life again.

 We also want to spend the time to cover all of the other illnesses that can co-occur along side of depression.
 These are plentiful and all have depression as a symptom, so where a person might think they are dealing with one specific mental health issue, it might actually be some larger issue that they are unaware of.
 We can help with this too.
 Please read all of the articles provided to see if any of them give you any extra insight into your own particular situation.